Skip to content

 EMDRAA Accredited Practitioner | Psychology Board Approved Supervisor

-Hello, I’m Dr. Andreas Comninos, a PhD Clinical Psychologist with over 15 years of therapy experience.
-My goal is to provide a safe and respectful environment where we can collaboratively set clear treatment goals and explore your experiences in depth.
+Hello, I’m Dr. Andreas Comninos, a PhD Clinical Psychologist with over 15 years of experience supporting people through meaningful psychological change.
+My goal is to provide a safe, respectful space where we can work collaboratively—setting clear goals and exploring your experiences in depth.

-In our sessions, I aim to help you feel seen, safe, and understood—key elements of secure attachment.
-Together, we’ll tailor interventions to your goals and I’ll help you work towards improving your relationship with both yourself and others, fostering resilience and meaningful change.
+In our sessions, I aim to help you feel seen, safe, and understood—core elements of secure attachment.
+We’ll tailor interventions to your needs and goals, and work together to strengthen your relationship with yourself and others—fostering resilience and lasting change.

 Medicare rebates are available Australia-wide for up to 10 sessions per calendar year with a GP referral and Mental Health Care Plan.
-Private health, NDIS, and DVA rebates may also apply.
+Rebates also apply for for Private Health, NDIS, and DVA Gold Card holders.

-To book an appointment, please get in touch using the details below.
-You’re welcome to briefly share your goals or what you’d like support with—I look forward to hearing from you.
+To book an appointment please reach out using the contact details below.
+You’re welcome to share your goals or what you’d like support with—I look forward to hearing from you.

 Dr Andreas Comninos